Brought to you by Michael and Brian - take a Talk Python course or get Brian's pytest book

 19:44 Yeah.

-19:45 And that was actually part of one of the sort of straws that caused Guido to say, "All right, I've had it with this.
-I'm tired of fighting over these things.
-I'm out."
-Well, here's a new PEP that I think proposes a bigger change to the Python language.
+19:45 And that was actually, that was part of the, one of the sort of straws that caused Guido to say, all right, I've had it with this.

 20:03 However, I actually think the value this one brings is massive.

-20:08 It's a big deal though, it's a really big deal.
+20:08 It's a big deal though.

-20:10 So the idea is there's PEP 505 now, which is for none-aware operators.
+20:10 So the idea is there's PEP 505 now, which is for none aware operators.

-20:15 And the idea is there are several languages that have proven there's some nice design patterns or language patterns that short-circuit working with none or null or whatever it is in Swift.
+20:18 There's some nice design patterns or language patterns that short circuit working with none or null or whatever it is in the Swift.

 20:28 I forgot about what they call it there, but nothing, right?